erdoukki/lede-insomnia/README.md

 # LEDE Latest Stable build with custom NodeJs > 8.4, LUCI dark matter, eduperez/mwlwifi_LEDE's WIFI driver, Redis 4

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM and D-Link DIR860l B1 is already built, but based on the READMEs, you can built a new one easy.

+## D-Link DIR-860l B1
+I switched to a Linksys WRT3200ACM, so I do not test it anymore, but I think it works, last time with the same build it was working.
+Linksys WRT1900ACS and WRT3200ACM is the bomber.

 ### The packages that are pre-built in all ```insomnia``` firmwares
 * bash